Filters narrow down your search result to only include the data you want to see.

 Simple filters can be applied to searches in a few different ways.
 You can use the search bar or choose Filter from the column header or axis label.
 You can apply simple filters to your search, whether it shows a table or a chart.
 Your filters remain part of the search even when you change the visualization type.

-When adding a filter from the More menu icon , in the column header or by clicking on a chart axis, numeric columns and text columns provide you with the ability to include or exclude values, and a checkbox selector for the values.
+When adding a filter from the More menu icon , in the column header or by selecting a chart axis, numeric columns and text columns provide you with the ability to include or exclude values, and a checkbox selector for the values.
 If the column contains a date, you can see a calendar selector when applying a filter.
 This is also where you can apply bulk filters.

 If you have a large worksheet or table with thousands or millions of rows, you may want to create bulk filters.
 You can paste in a list of filter values to include or exclude, without having to click the box next to each value in the filter selector.